-6. Efficient Use of Scarce Resources and Leverage (0 to 38 points)
+6. Efficient Use of Scarce Resources and Leverage (1 to 38 points)

-- A. Financial Readiness to Proceed/Leveraged Funds (0 to 16 points): - 1.
-Applicants who have secured funding commitments for one or more permanent capital funding sources at the time of application, except commitments for funding from Minnesota Housing and Funding Partners (i.e., Greater Minnesota Housing Fund, Metropolitan Council Local Housing Incentive Account) are only included if obtained in a previous funding cycle/round.
-All capital funding sources must be counted in this criterion. - 2.
+A. Financial Readiness to Proceed/Leveraged Funds (4 to 16 points):

+1. Applicants who have secured funding commitments for one or more permanent capital funding sources at the time of application must count the source in this calculation.
+Funding from Minnesota Housing and Funding Partners (i.e. Greater Minnesota Housing Fund, Metropolitan Council Local Housing Incentive Account) can only be included in the calculation if it was committed in a previous funding cycle/round.

 Calculate your total using the formula below, and then select the appropriate option.
-The calculation must exclude first mortgage financing and any anticipated proceeds from the current tax credit request.
+The calculation must exclude amortizing first mortgage financing and any anticipated proceeds from the current HTC request.

-the tax the Tax Increment Financing (TIF) portion, if applicable, any anticipated proceeds from the current tax credit request, and sales tax rebate 16) \$divided by Total Development Cost (excluding first mortgage financing net of the Tax Increment Financing (TIF) portion, if applicable, any ant anticipated proceeds from the current tax credit request, and sales tax rebate) \$equals Percentage of Funds Committed% (round to nearest tenth): a.
-70% or more of funding secured, awarded or committed 17 (16 points) b.
+financing net of the Tax Increment Financing (TIF) portion, if applicable, any anticipated proceeds from the current HTC request, and sales tax rebate 15) \$ a.
+70% or more of funding secured, awarded or committed 16 (16 points) b.
 60% to 69.9% of funding secured, awarded or committed (14_points) c.
 50% to 59.9% of funding secured, awarded or committed (12 points) d.
 40% to 49.9% of funding secured, awarded or committed (10 points) e.
 30% to 39.9% of funding secured, awarded or committed (8 points) f.
-20% to 29.9% of funding secured, awarded or committed (6 points) g. ☐ 10% to 19.9% of funding secured, awarded or committed (4 points) h.
-9.9% and below of funding secured, awarded or committed (0 points)
+20% to 29.9% of funding secured, awarded or committed (6 points) g.
+10% to 19.9% of funding secured, awarded or committed (4 points)

-The documentation must be in the form of a project specific Letter of Intent, city or council resolution, letter of approval, or statement of agreement or eligibility.
-Commitment documentation must state the amount, terms and conditions and be executed or approved by the lender or contributor and the applicant.
-Documentation containing words synonymous with "consider" or "may," (as in "may award") regarding the commitment will not be acceptable.
+For scoring purposes, the documentation must be in the form of a project specific Letter of Intent, city or council resolution, letter of approval, or statement of agreement or eligibility.
+Commitment documentation must state the amount and be executed or approved by the lender or contributor.
+Documentation containing words synonymous with "consider" or "may," (as in "may award")

+regarding the commitment will not be acceptable.